ppy/osu-wiki/wiki/Tournaments/112/Summer_2019/en.md

 ### Tournament Rules

-1. 112’s Summer Tournament 2019 is an osu!standard tournament restricted to Turkish-speaking players regardless of their profile flags.
+1. 112’s Summer Tournament 2019 is an osu!standard tournament only allowed for Turkish-speaking players regardless of their profile flags.
 2. The tournament uses a qualifier into a double elimination bracket.
 3. Qualifiers and Group stage matches are in **single-player** format, the Elimination stage is planned as a **2-player team versus** setup.
 4. Beatmap scoring is based on Score V2.